rstutsman/rstutsman.github.io/_drafts/2015-01-30-writing-gotchas.md

 clear direction, and it's hard to make an argument that it significantly harms style.
 Another benefit: it's easy to skim though a section (or whole paper) and get the flow just by reading the first sentence of each paragraph.
-Suspense is for novels and movies: in technical writing just give the reader the punchline up front.

 *Cheating on TS*: Using a semicolon or colon can be useful to lead into a paragraph with an independent clause that isn't the topic sentence.
-This should be minimized if possible, but it works well when transitioning between concepts.
+This should be done sparingly, but it works well when transitioning between concepts.
 The key here is that the reader shouldn't leave the first sentence without knowing what the paragraph is going to cover.

-**Cross Contamination (CC)**: *Each paragraph must only cover one idea.*  This is critical to keep from derailing a reader's flow of thought and obscuring the main point that is being made.
+**Cross Contamination (CC)**: *Each paragraph must only cover one idea.*  This is critical to keep from derailing a reader's flow of thought and obscuring the point that is being made.
 As a detail-oriented engineering-type, I feel the need to touch on everything that is related to the idea at hand.
 I think this stems from a two issues.
 First, engineers tend to wildly over-estimate the importance of technical details, and, second, they worry that someone might